 Similarly to the mutation, our Query to get the top20 messages also needs adjustment.
-We have to select the
+We must select the

-extra field as well which gives us type safety for the client.
+extra field that provides us type safety for the client.

 Type-Safety for the Client

-With everything in place, we're now able to store our custom message extension using a JSON column, all the while still being able to leverage the GraphQL type system for type-safe field access.
+With everything in place, we're now able to store our custom message extension using a JSON column but leverage the GraphQL type system for type-safe field access.

-Here's an example snipped how a client can access the
+Here's an example snippet how a client can access the

-message.payload.extra in the generated TypeScript client is of type
+message.payload.extra in the generated TypeScript client has the type

 string.
 If we were not using this approach,